arjun-rao/Hand_Motion_Recognizer/gesture-recognizer-microbit/README.md

 yt build
 ```

-The HEX file for you micro:bit with then be generated and stored in build\bbc-microbit-classic-gcc\source\guesture-recognizer-combined.hex
+The HEX file for you micro:bit with then be generated and stored in build\bbc-microbit-classic-gcc\source\gesture-recognizer-combined.hex

 ## Links